orxfun/orx-iterable/README.md

 ## D. Defining New Custom Collections

 This crate aims to bring in the missing iterable and collection traits while keeping manual implementations as few as possible.
-Rust's joyful type system ❤️🦀 and the consistent usage of the IntoIterator trait in standard library and collection crates allow us to achieve this almost effortlessly.
+Rust's powerful type system and the consistent usage of the IntoIterator trait in standard library and collection crates allow us to achieve this almost effortlessly ❤️🦀.

-When developing a new collection type, iterable and collection traits and corresponding iter and iter_mut methods will be readily available once we provide the relevant IntoIterator implementations.
+When developing a new collection type, if we follow this design pattern and provide the relevant IntoIterator implementations, then corresponding iterable and collections traits, and hence, iter and iter_mut methods, will be readily available.

 ### D.1.
 Custom Collection

-Assume that our collection `X` does not allow for iter_mut such as the `HashSet`.
+Assume that our collection `X` does not allow for iter_mut method.
+There might be several reasons for this; it might simply be an immutable collection, or providing mutable references to elements might risk data structure's consistency such as for the `HashSet`.

 In this case, once we provide the following implementations:

 * `X: IntoIterator`
 * `&X: IntoIterator<Item = &<X as IntoIterator>::Item>`